nathanallen/truetruetrain/README.md

 ##TrueTrueTrain
 TrueTrueTrain is a ruby application that loads a graph describing a network of stations, connections and routes.
-Various queries can then be performed against the data.
+Various queries can then be performed against the data to find information about the routes, for instance: the distance along a certain route, the number of different routes between two towns, the shortest route between two towns.

 As much as possible I have tried to follow Sandi Metz's rules of modularity, among them, trying to write single-responsibility methods of 5 lines or less.